LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D1-ConditionalStatements-if.md

-## Conditionally Executing Multiple Statements.
+## Conditionally Executing Multiple Statements

 So far, we've only executed on statement based on the condition in our if statement.
 We can execute multiple statements by enclosing them in curly braces, `{ }`.